pydata/pydata-sphinx-theme/docs/contribute/topics.md

 For releases of Python, we aim to follow this approach[^1]:

-> For a new major/minor release of this theme, we support any minor Python versions released in the last 42 months, as defined in [the EOL schedule for Python](https://endoflife.date/python)[^2].
+> For a new major/minor release of this theme, we support any minor Python versions released in the last 3.5 years (42 months), as defined in [the EOL schedule for Python](https://endoflife.date/python)[^2].

 We define "support" as testing against each of these versions, so that users can be assured they will not trigger any bugs.